dylanhayes/dylanhayes.github.io/_posts/2020-09-17-Virtually-Speaking-Part-two.md

 layout: post
 title: Virtually Speaking - Part two
 ---
-My last blog posting [speaking virtually](/Speaking-Virtually) introduced some of tools ad equipment that could improve the way public speaking and indeed most forms of presentation over video could be delivered.
+My last blog posting [speaking virtually](/Speaking-Virtually) introduced some of tools and equipment that could improve the way public speaking and indeed most forms of presentation over video could be delivered.
-Since then I've had the chance to refine the offering.
+Since then I've had the chance to refine the offering based on finding out what works, and learning some OBS tricks.
 My first point, and I'm reluctant to say it, is that no matter how I tried,  the quality of sharing a screen via OBS and a virtual camera was never as good as the native screen sharing in Teams or Zoom.

 ## Caring about Sharing